geneseframework/genese/src/complexity/README.md

 ### 6.1 Cyclomatic complexity

+The cyclomatic complexity is defined as below :

+   >#### Cyclomatic Complexity
-The cyclomatic complexity represents the difficulty to test a given method.
-The cyclomatic score is a measure of the testability of your code.
+   > The cyclomatic complexity is a quantitative measure of the number of linearly independent paths through a program’s source code

+This notion is a good way to calculate the number of unit tests that we must do to validate the behavior of a method for every possible case.
+The cyclomatic complexity is highly correlated to the time required to cover all the source code by unit tests.

-The force of the cyclomatic complexity is its simplicity: approximately, all breakflows (for, if, switch, ...) increase the score of 1.
-This simplicity is giving you an objective overview of the quality of your code, without subjective interpretations.
-Unfortunately, this lack of subjectivity involves the low relevance of the cyclomatic complexity when you want to measure the ***real maintainability*** of your code.
-If you want to be sure that your code will be easy to maintain, you must ask you this question: ***as a developer***, would it be easy to understand this code ?
+The force of the cyclomatic complexity is its simplicity: approximately, all breakflows (for, if, switch, ...) increase the complexity score of 1.
+However, this score is weakly correlated to the maintainability of the source code, which is much more important: even if your code coverage is excellent, a source code which is too complex to understand will be unmaintainable.

 If you are a human, you will read your code differently than a machine would do it.
 So if you want to know if your code is really maintainable, you must look at its cognitive complexity.

 ### 6.2 Cognitive complexity

 #### 6.2.1 Definition

 The cognitive complexity could be defined as below :

    >#### Cognitive Complexity
    > The Cognitive Complexity is a quantitative measure of the time required for a human to understand a program’s source code

-A project is maintainable if each method of each file is easily understandable.
+A project is maintainable if each method of each file is easy to understand.
 That is the goal of the cognitive complexity, which should be seen as the most important indicator of code maintainability.

 The definition above needs to be clarified: what is difficult to understand and what is not ?
 Is an `if - else` more complex than a `for`, a `while` or a `switch` ?
 How many times a recursive method is more complex than a "normal" one ?
 Optional chaining or nullish coalescing clearly decrease the complexity of a method, but in which proportion ?
 There are no indisputable responses.